Hair static electricity ⚡

 • Hydration is the process of water absorption.

-• Water isn’t in hair like living skin tissue.
+• Water is not in hair like living skin tissue.

 Static-elecricity-in-your-hair